-† The Sea Launch Commander and Odyssey launch platform are on-station at the equator this
+The Sea Launch Commander and Odyssey launch platform are on-station at the equator this week, preparing to launch a SICRAL 1B European communications and defense satellite.
 If the launch countdown begins while the Workshop is in progress we will attempt to patch a live video webcast into the AMW A/V system.
 Watch for further details.